Senguio: History

 The place name Senguio is of Purépecha origin, meaning "limits".
-Prior to the arrival of the Spanish, Senguio was located in the frontier region between the Tarascan state and Aztec Empire and was inhabited by Mazahua tribes.
+Prior to the arrival of the Spanish, Senguio was located in the frontier region between the Purépecha and Aztec Empire and was inhabited by Mazahua tribes.
 The area was conquered by Cristóbal de Olid in 1522, and during the colonial period, the land was taken from the native inhabitants and incorporated into the Spanish haciendas, gradually leading to the disappearance of the indigenous peoples.